 2. Start a woodworking business

 Do you love woodworking?
 Even without a huge workshop, you can create some of the more popular crafts and sell them.
 And like most things, your success in business isn’t necessarily related to how skilled you are as a woodworker.
 So if you can figure out which products consumers want and just create those, you could have a good business plan.
-Here is a woodworker’s business guide for more info.
+Etsy.com and farmers’ markets are a great place to start selling.

 With there being as many foreclosed homes out there as there are, the bankers (who now own the houses) don’t want to clean them up and they are willing to pay hefty sums for those who will.
 So it is fairly easy to start a Foreclosure cleanup business and get paid pretty well in the process.
 If you are interested here is a course you can take to learn more.